1. Home

 What is the Respondus LockDown Browser?

-LockDown browser (LDB) prevents students from printing, surfing the Internet, taking a screenshot, or opening applications during a quiz.
+The Respondus LockDown browser (LDB) prevents students from printing, surfing the Internet, taking a screenshot, or opening applications during a quiz.
 It is a browser that students can download and install to take quizzes/exams in Brightspace.
-It is sometimes used with another added feature, Respondus Monitor.
-When you designate a quiz as requiring LockDown Browser, students will click on the quiz and it will prompt them to first download LockDown Browser (if they do not already have it installed).

 Once installed, LDB will open in Brightspace then they can navigate to the test.
 While they’re taking the test they are literally locked into that window so they can’t browse anywhere else or use any other applications on their computer.
 (You do have the option to allow a specific web domain to be accessible if you like.)

-More Resources Provided by Respondus
+Resources Provided by Respondus

 Troubleshooting

-How to set up LockDown Browser
+How to set up the LockDown Browser

-» View the steps to setting it up in this Respondus video.
+View the steps to setting it up in this Respondus video.

 2. Once the quiz has been created, go back to the Manage Quizzes page.
 Locate and click the tab at the top called “LockDown Browser.”

 3. This will show all of your quizzes.
-To designate one for LockDown Browser, click the chevron button next to it and choose “Settings
+To designate one for the LockDown Browser, click the chevron button next to it and choose “Settings

 4. Click “Require Respondus LockDown Browser for this exam

 5. The prompt for a password is an optional choice for a specific situation.
 For instance, if you choose to use it, you could convey it to students in the classroom just as they are to take the exam.
 Hypothetically, students who are in a dorm will never see the password.
+Caveat: a student in the classroom could text it to another student with a mobile device.

 6. Click “Advanced Settings

-5. Optional: Allow access to specific external web domains.
+4. Optional: Allow access to specific external web domains.
 If you click this you can then enter the top level domain you want them to access, such http://www.nytimes.com.
 You cannot isolate this permission to a specific webpage within a given domain.
 They will be able to go to any page on that domain.

-6. Optional: Enable Calculator on the toolbar
+5. Optional: Enable Calculator on the toolbar

-7. Optional: Enable Printing from the toolbar
+6. Optional: Enable Printing from the toolbar

 7. Click Save + Close